riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 Sciences, working on CPU architecture and open-source hardware design.
 His research interests include memory and cache systems.

+### UnityChip Verification:Open Source Multi-Language Hardware Verification

+**By Fangyuan Song and Yunlong Xie.**

+This tutorial equips attendees with practical skills to unify hardware verification across languages and domains.
+Software engineers will learn to leverage Python/C++/Java/Golang for hardware validation without needing deep HDL expertise.
+Hardware verification engineers will discover software-driven automation (CI/CD, hybrid SystemVerilog-Python workflows) to accelerate complex verification.
+Open-source developers will gain hands-on experience with low-cost toolchains (Verilator, Pytest) and collaborative practices to verify RISC-V or custom chips efficiently.
+Attendees will leave with cross-domain strategies, reusable code templates, and insights to bridge hardware rigor with software agility in modern verification.

+**Audience:** (a) Software Engineers interested in hardware
+verification: Leverage Python / C++ skills to validate hardware without deep HDL expertise. (b) Hardware verification engineers will discover software-driven automation (CI/CD, hybrid System Verilog-Python workflows) to accelerate complex verification.
+(c)Open-sourcedevelopers will gainh ands-on experience with low-cost tool chains (Verilator, Pytest) and collaborative practices to verify RISC-V or custom chips efficiently.
+Attendees will leave with cross-domain strategies, reusable code templates, and insights to bridge hardware rigor with software agility in modern verification.

+**Requirements:** A laptop with Linux and pre-installed Docker & VS Code.

+**Fangyuan Song** is a research intern at Beijing Open Source Chip Research Institute, where he focus on bridging software agility with hardware reliability in modern verification workflows.
+His work centers on developing accessible solutions that empower engineers across different domains to collaborate effectively on chip verification – particularly for RISC-V architectures.

+**Yunlong Xie** is a PhD candidate at the University of Chinese Academy of Sciences, working on open-source hardware toolchains for software-native hardware verification.
+His research focuses on enabling more efficient hardware validation through software methodologies while lowering the verification barrier for software developers.

 {% include jumboboxend.html %}